The History of the Egg In Portugal: Why Portugese Cuisine Can’t Live Without It

 João Gomes, Adelaide’s husband, almost brought tears when he recalled a story from his youth when his mother would fry an egg up for his birthday as his “special gift”.
-Whether you were poor or not, many Portuguese from that generation, as well as today, continue to have fond memories of eggs, especially prepared with a perfect runny yolk.
-Maria Emilia Encarnação, my boyfriend’s grandmother, said she always enjoyed making ervilhas com ovos escalfados - stewed peas and tomatoes with poached eggs.
+Whether you were poor or not, many Portuguese from that generation, as well as today, continue to have fond memories of eggs, specially prepared with a perfectly runny yolk.
+Maria Emilia Encarnação, my boyfriend’s grandmother, said she always enjoyed making ervilhas com ovos escalfados – stewed peas and tomatoes with poached eggs.

 Virgilio Nogueiro Gomes, a professor of Gastronomy and Culture and History of Food writes that “eggs are an integral part of our childhood memories”, along with other essential ingredients of Portuguese cuisine that he chronicles in his recently published book: Tratado do Petisco.
 In his chapter on eggs, he states that eggs have often received a bad rap in society, both for health reasons (high in cholesterol, fattening) and safety reasons (salmonella in raw/undercooked eggs).
 However, he also infers that despite the harsh criticism, it never seemed to sway the Portuguese from continuing to dip their bread in a deliciously runny egg yolk.
 “I remember, as a child, being a fan of eggnog (“gemadas”), which is egg yolk beaten in a glass with sugar and then flavored with port wine.
 At the time, when central heating was a dim and distant dream for primary schools, this eggnog was what warmed the cockles of our hearts before school.”
-Gomes also recalled that, “Frying an egg was an art.
+Gomes also recalled that “Frying an egg was an art.
 It was used with savory food and could be served as a dessert, topped with sugar to make the yolk very creamy.
 Then we would make little bread soups in the sugar-filled yolk… The difficult part was ensuring that the egg white was well cooked and the yolk was still runny.”